 - Fees are collected to pay for the inspection and processing, and are non-refundable even if the permit cannot be issued.

 - The burning must not present a health hazard or nuisance to others.

 - Burning hours vary based on sunlight hours.
 All fires must be completely extinguished at the cut-off time for that day.
 No smoldering.

 - Only raw, untreated wood and vegetation may be burned.

-If you agree to burn under these conditions, you may download an application beginning in September for a burning permit.
+If you agree to burn under these conditions, you may download an application beginning September 17th for a burning permit.
 To complete the application, fill it out, print it, and mail it or bring it to: